-(a) PLAYING OUT OF SEQUENCE
+a.
+PLAYING OUT OF SEQUENCE

-(1) If an adversary observes that a player is about to play out of sequence, he must forestall play immediately.

-- (2) If a player plays out of sequence and the error is discovered before the offending side has played two further strokes, the error is rectified and the correct player then plays.
-Any half-bisque or bisque played after the first stroke in error is restored (see Law 39(a)(1)). - (3) If the error is discovered after the limit of claims, play is deemed to have proceeded as if the player had not played out of sequence and play continues according to the sequence thereby established. - (b) OTHER ERRORS If any other error is rectified, the partner of the player who played the first stroke in error plays the first stroke of his side's next turn.
+- If an adversary observes that a player is about to play out of sequence, he must forestall play immediately.
+If a player plays out of sequence and the error is discovered before the offending side has played two further strokes, the error is rectified and the correct player then plays. - 2.
+In the case of Handicap Play any half-bisque or bisque played after the first stroke in error is restored (see Law 39(a)(1)). - If the error is discovered after the limit of claims, play is deemed to have proceeded as if the player had not played out of sequence and play continues according to the sequence thereby established. - b.
+OTHER ERRORS If any other error is rectified, the partner of the player who played the first stroke in error plays the next stroke to be played by the side.